kMatejak/crossin_around/README.md

 This is a game that I implemented in Python and made my own changes.
 Tic-tac-toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ## What did I add in my version?
 My extended version of the classic Tic-Tac-Toe is played using the system console.
-Things added in my version:
+Things I added:
 - two languages (english and polish) to choose at the beginning of the game
 - a small plot in which you play the crusader Sir Robin or sultan Emir
-- 'hot seat' mode - multiplayer game <wink, wink>
+- 'hot seat' mode, multiplayer game <wink, wink>
 - optional display of the game on an external device [Novation Launchpad Mini](https://novationmusic.com/launch/launchpad-mini) (If you want to read more about displaying via this device [look at here](https://github.com/maciejjankowski/launchpad-mini-starter))

 ## Setup and installation